Metal Rules

-The website contains a wide range of features, including news, CD, DVD, and book reviews, concert reviews, and interviews.
-The site has almost 8,000 CD and DVD reviews, over 1,000 interviews with musicians and metal fans, and over 700 concert reviews.
+The website contains a wide range of features, including news, CDs, and DVDs as well as book reviews, concert reviews, and interviews.
+The site has almost 16,000 CD reviews, almost 600 DVD reviews, over 2,600 interviews with musicians and metal fans, and over 2000 concert reviews.
 In the summer of 2011, Metal-Rules introduced a new section called The Library Of Loudness, specializing in hard rock and heavy metal book reviews.
-This section currently has over 145 book reviews.
-The site also has a number of Internet chat forums, with over 100,000 registered members since its inception.
-Other features include audio and video streaming, interactive polls, editorial pieces, cartoons, guitar samples and tabs, tour blogs and more.
+This section currently has over 800 book reviews.
+The site also has several Internet chat forums, with over 100,000 registered members since its inception.
+Other features include audio and video streaming, interactive polls, editorial pieces, cartoons, guitar samples and tabs, tour blogs, and more.

 Metal Rules, alongside Metal Sludge, was cited in a New York Times article, after the death of Dimebag Darrell in 2004.
-Its tribute to Ronnie James Dio was featured on Brave Words & Bloody Knuckles website.
+Its tribute to Ronnie James Dio was featured on Brave Words & Bloody Knuckles's website.
 It received praise from the heavy metal world.